supertramp277/NLAChallenge1/README.md

 - **This is the output file: [output.txt](output.txt)**

-- To run the lis related commands on terminal:
+- To run the lis related commands on terminal (take one processor as example):

   ```bash
   ./test1 A2.mtx w.mtx x.mtx solve_x_hist.txt